botlink/botlink-xrd-sdk/example/README.md

 # Botlink XRD SDK Example App

 These apps are a complete working example of using the Botlink XRD SDK to connect your drone to QGroundControl.
-There are two examples, one showing TCP connectivity, and the other showing UDP connectivity.
+There are four examples, two showing TCP connectivity, and the other two showing UDP connectivity.

 ## Installation